SoulFireMage/Katiya_Starship/content/mathsummaries/Logic and Foundations_ Leverage Map.md

 > **Downward:** If T has an infinite model, it has a countable model.
 > **Upward:** If T has an infinite model, it has models of all larger cardinalities.

-**Why it matters:** First-order theories cannot pin down cardinality.
+**Importance:** First-order theories cannot pin down cardinality.
 Even the theory of real numbers has a countable model!
 (Skolem's paradox—the model "thinks" it's uncountable but externally it's countable.)

 This shows first-order logic is weak at distinguishing infinite sizes—a feature, not a bug, for many purposes.